 Thanks to the relatively new addition of Photo Libraries, DxO PhotoLab can now be considered a full Lightroom alternative, rather than an add-on tool.
 Like many competitors, images aren’t imported into a catalog, but DxO PhotoLab offers organization tools for the files found on your hard drive, as well as tools for searching and culling photos.

 Where DxO PhotoLab stands out is the RAW processing.
 DxO specializes in image processing, and recently acquired the Nik collection to take that even further.
-DxO PhotoLab will automatically reads the data in the image and applies adjustments on import, including corrections based on the lens and camera used, what the company calls Smart Lighting, and de-noise algorithms.
+DxO PhotoLab automatically reads the data in the image and applies adjustments on import, including corrections based on the lens and camera used, what the company calls Smart Lighting, and de-noise algorithms.
 That offers a faster start for working with RAW files.

 Photographers that use DxO PhotoLab tend to praise the program’s sharpness and denoise algorithms.
 Another highlight of the program is local adjustments, using the Nik Collection U-Point technology that in some cases can replace complex masking, though there’s still a brush tool for masking as well.